BZoennchen/Pages/_posts/2025-09-22-rant-oversimplification.md

 ---
 layout: post
-title: "Hurricanes may be Dangerous but not Evil"
+title: "Hurricanes May Be Dangerous but Not Evil"
 tags:
   - Opinion
 comments: true